 Using live plants, you will be able to create a self-sustaining ecosystem, which does not require an air-stone or water pump.

-This is a cycle which benefits both your plants and your guppies.
+This is a cycle that benefits both your plants and your guppies.

 If the proportion between the guppies and the live plants are good, your guppies will have enough oxygen.